 Campus safety is the university's highest priority.
-Part of students' experience at UT Austin includes learning safe behaviors that can be used on campus and beyond the Forty Acres.
+Part of students' experience at UT Austin includes learning safe practices that can be used on campus and beyond.
 Through a variety of programs, resources and communications, you can learn how to stay safe and encourage a culture of safety among your fellow Longhorns.

 What is being done to keep me safe?

 The University of Texas at Austin Police Department (UTPD) employs more than 178 dedicated individuals.
 Utilizing a community-oriented policing philosophy, the department partners with faculty, staff and students on crime prevention and law enforcement programs.

 UTPD is accredited through the Commission on Accreditation for Law Enforcement Agencies, and under Texas law, has the same authority and responsibilities as most municipal police organizations, allowing officers to investigate all crimes occurring on university property.
 The recently launched District Representative program gives students, faculty and staff a quick way to directly contact a UTPD officer who oversees the particular area on campus where they work or live.